brechang/tripster/notes.md

 * Project report

 Get rid of this ---> 10.
-Recommend locations/friends based on previous trips/(interests)
+Recommend locations/friends based on previous trips/(interests) because we're doing this within the news feed

 EZ
 ==